 “They may feel obliged to hand over money, but I’d urge them not to.
 Although I only lost £3 - if he collected the same amount at several addresses he would have made quite a lot of money from people in one night.”

 This scam is not new.
-Dumfries and Galloway police published a warning on their facebook page earlier this year which said: “We have received several reports of a male attending properties in the Stranraer area offering to sell ‘Quest’ magazines.
+Dumfries and Galloway police previously published a warning on their facebook page which said: “We have received several reports of a male attending properties in the Stranraer area offering to sell ‘Quest’ magazines.

 “Quest Magazine is a free publication available for subscription free of charge via their website.